jpdev01/lambda-test/README.md

-# lambda-test
+# whatsapp-lambda
-tests using aws lambda to handle whatsapp messages
+Lambda to handle messages on whatsapp